 All Local Eggs

 Eggs have had their share of bad publicity for having a high cholesterol content which is said to increase the risk of heart disease.
 This idea, however, has been debunked.
-Although it is a fact that eggs are high in cholesterol with 210mg of cholesterol in 1 egg, we know that many of the healthiest foods are high in good cholesterol.
+Although it is a fact that they’re each is high in cholesterol with 210 mg of cholesterol, we know that many of the healthiest foods are high in good cholesterol.
 According to the American Journal of Clinical Nutrition, egg yolks and cholesterol are not associated with an increased risk of coronary artery disease.

-An egg a day may actually help reduce your chances of suffering a stroke.
-Recent studies suggest that people who consumed up to one egg a day were less likely to have a stroke than those who ate fewer than two eggs per week, and eggs did not increase chances of heart disease.
+One a day may actually help reduce your chances of suffering a stroke.
+Recent studies suggest that people who consumed up to one per day were less likely to have a stroke than those who ate fewer than two eggs per week.
+Moreover, eggs did not increase chances of heart disease.
 The results of the study were published In the Journal of the American College of Nutrition.
 This study was an analysis of egg consumption, heart disease and stroke that was received with great enthusiasm for egg lovers everywhere.

 The Egg Yolk Is Where It’s At

-Egg whites and egg yolks together contribute 6 grams of high-quality protein which helps to sustain mental and physical energy.
+Egg whites and yolks together contribute 6 grams of high-quality protein which helps to sustain mental and physical energy.
 Eggs are among the few foods that contain choline.
 Choline is a nutrient that is essential for liver function, normal brain development, nerve function, muscle movement, and cell activity.
 It helps you maintain a healthy metabolism.
 Here’s a wake-up call: did you know eggs also contain 9 essential amino acids?
-That’s right, eggs contain histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
+Histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine are built right in by mother nature.
 Free range eggs are also a great source of Omega-3 fatty acids which help to lower triglycerides in the blood, a known factor for heart disease.
-All of our eggs are local eggs from nearby farms and happy hens.
+All of our eggs are from nearby farms and happy hens.

 Ace your workday by starting it off right.
-Forget the empty carbs and grab a couple of eggs for sustained mental and physical energy.
-Eggs are incredibly affordable and easy to prepare.
-You can prepare a high-quality egg breakfast in just five to 10 minutes.
+Forget the empty carbs and grab an omelet for sustained mental and physical energy.
+Soft boiled or hard, they’re incredibly affordable and easy to prepare.
+You can prepare a high-quality breakfast in just five to 10 minutes.
 It’s really that easy!
-Here is a tasty egg recipe you can try at home:
+Here is a tasty recipe you can try at home:

 Everybody loves pancakes!
 Try this simple recipe: